starlinglab/archive-explorer/README.md

 ## Get an access token

 To have a demo `Starling Access Token` sent to your MetaMask address, enter your wallet address in the faucet at https://faucet.starlinglab.org/.
-This token will be visible in OpenSea's testnet interface and let you decrypt an asset using the archive explorer.
+This token will be visible in OpenSea's testnet interface and will let you decrypt an asset using the archive explorer.

 ## Animated Walkthrough